isledecomp/isle/README.md

 Currently, `ISLE.EXE` is completely decompiled and behaves identically to the original.
 A handful of stubborn instructions are not yet matching; however, we anticipate they will as more of the overall codebase is implemented.

-`LEGO1.DLL` is still incomplete and cannot be used for gameplay at this time.
-If you would like to use this, it is instead recommended to pair the recompiled `ISLE.EXE` with the `LEGO1.DLL` from the original game.
+`LEGO1.DLL` is still lacking some gameplay features but is generally workable.
+If you would like to use this, make sure to do so without interacting with save files created by the retail version, as there might still be some incompatibilities.

 ## Building